Privacy-enhanced computer display: Advantages and disadvantages

 The major advantage of the shutter glass system was that it allowed the same display to be used for multiple unrelated images, one of which was visible without any glasses at all.
-Unfortunately, the contrast ratio of the public image is only 1/2 the available contrast ratio of the CRT when driven with only a public image.
+Unfortunately, the contrast ratio of the public image is only half the available contrast ratio of the CRT when driven with only a public image.

 A secondary issue was that although the image was privacy-enhanced, it was not secure.
 The secret image appeared as a "ghost" if one moved one's head rapidly - or struck the viewer's head with a soft object, thereby offsetting the two image fields and revealing the edges of the difference image.

 With the rapid growth of handheld phones with integrated digital cameras (and fast shutters) the phone's camera video will often reveal alternating frames of the public and secret images.
 This effectively breaks the privacy capability of the system.

-A final issue is the decline of the CRT and the rise of the LCD in display technology, because nearly all LCDs are too slow to support the 120 Hz or faster refresh rate needed for this privacy enhancement to work.
+A final issue is the decline of the CRT and the rise of the LCD in display technology, because nearly all LCDs are too slow to support the 120Hz or faster refresh rate needed for this privacy enhancement to work.
 Meanwhile, lenticular monitor filters have diminished the need for the shutterglass technology.